mawoz/Zerp-Wallet/README.md

 You can always check your transactions and balance, however: if you want to submit a transaction you'll have to enter your passphrase.

 Want to know how we encrypt your secret?
 Check the `encrypt` method at `/src/components/AddWallet.vue`.
 We use `CryptoJS.AES` for this.

+We configured Webpack to **not** compress / minify / uglify the generated Javascript-code, so you can check out the source even in production-mode.

 ## Most recent build